Your Miracle Reaction

-An assassin’s bullet pierced the ear of President Donald Trump at a campaign rally in Butler, Penn., on July 13, 2024.
-It should have killed him, were it not for a perfectly timed head tilt, and many were calling the event a “miracle.”
+An assassin’s bullet pierced the ear of President Donald Trump at a campaign rally in Butler, Pennsylvania, on July 13, 2024.
+It should have killed him, were it not for a perfectly timed head tilt, which many called a “miracle.”

 The Bible records similar reactions to miracles.
-These are quite typical of human reasoning.
-There are multiple ways we can reason around obvious miracles.
-We should consider these as we reflect on how we respond to miracles.
+These are typical of human reasoning.
+There are many ways we can reason around obvious miracles.
+How do you respond to miracles?

-Yet, when they began to worship a golden calf, they declared: “These be thy gods, O Israel, which have brought thee up out of the land of Egypt” (Exodus 32:8).
+Yet when the Israelites turned to worshiping a golden calf, the Israelites declared: “These be thy gods, O Israel, which have brought thee up out of the land of Egypt” (Exodus 32:8).

 Forgetful

-Even if we do acknowledge miracles as such, the Bible also describes our tendency to forget them not long afterward.
-(Much of Psalm 78, for example, is about how Israel did just that and then turned away from God.)
+Even if we do acknowledge miracles we can easily forget them quickly.
+The Bible also describes this tendency.
+Much of Psalm 78, for example, is about how Israel did just that and then turned away from God.

-Notice how Psalm 106 records this history, and our tendency either to explain away miracles, or eventually to forget them.
+Psalm 106 also records this history and our tendency either to explain away miracles or eventually to forget them.

 A Miracle Ministry

-John 12:37-38 read: “But though he had done so many miracles before them, yet they believed not on him: That the saying of Esaias the prophet might be fulfilled, which he spake, Lord, who hath believed our report? and to whom hath the arm of the Lord been revealed?”
+“But though he had done so many miracles before them, yet they believed not on him: That the saying of Esaias the prophet might be fulfilled, which he spake, Lord, who hath believed our report? and to whom hath the arm of the Lord been revealed?”
+(John 12:37-38).

-God’s true Church understands that God is keeping the world at large from understanding His truth until the proper time—part of His methodical and merciful plan of salvation.
-But it is interesting to see how people cut off from God react when faced with His wonders.
+God is keeping the world from understanding His truth until the proper time—part of His methodical and merciful plan of salvation.
+But it is interesting to see how people who are cut off from God react when faced with His wonders.
 As hard as they were to reason away, people still tried.

-Though believed and became committed disciples after certain miracles (verse 11), it was more common for people to believe Jesus was someone special but not to go any further than that.
-Christ knew His Father was not working with them, and, as the end of verse 25 indicates, He knew their belief was shallow and opted not to work further with them because He knew human nature.
+Though many believed and became committed disciples after certain miracles (verse 11), it was more common for people to believe Jesus was someone special but not to go any further than that.
+Christ knew His Father was not working with them yet.
+He knew their belief was shallow and opted not to work further with them because He understood human nature (verse 25).

 This is evident through John’s Gospel.
 Some followed Him after a great miracle that fed the masses, but Christ knew their interest was not for the miracle but for the meal (John 6:2, 14, 26).
 Once He started talking about spiritual bread, most got offended and left.